collierrgbsitisfise/aws_developer_exam_notes/README.md

   * Amazone EC2
   * AWS Elastic Beanstalk

+## Concurrent Execution
+ * Default is 1000 per region
+ * If concurreny > limit, you will see TooManyREquestsException (HTTP status code - 429)
+ * **Reserved concurrency** guaranty that a set number of executions which will alaways be available for your critical function.
 # DynamoDB

 DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit mulliseconds latency at any scale.
 It is a fully managed database and supports both document and key-value data models.
 Is is flexible data model and relible performance make it great fit for modbile, web, gamin, ad-tech, IoT applications.